Sustain the Change: Finance Transformation to Last

 Sustain the Change: Process Governance

-Rolling out or deploying global processes across several geographies and, at the same time, making sure they are kept evergreen can often be a challenge.
-Through Global Process Owners (GPOs), process governance is vital to mitigate the risk of unwanted divergence from the process, data, role or control design.
+Rolling out or deploying global processes across several geographies while ensuring sustainability can often be challenging.
+Process governance, through global process owners (GPOs), is vital to mitigate the risk of unwanted divergence from the process, data, role or control design.

-What should be the Global Process Owners’ role?
+What should the Global Process Owners’ role be?

 GPOs act as the governance body for the design and have authority over design changes.
 The GPO is typically accountable for the following: